vexelon-dot-net/e-additives.server/README.md

 Copy the `config-empty.php` to `config.php` and open the file in a text editor.

   * Configure `DB_SETTINGS` by specifying database name and user with access privileges.
   * Configure `BASE_URL` by specifying the full path to the API.
-Just add what you specified in `RewriteBase` to the `http://%s/` string.
+Just add what you specified in `RewriteBase` to the `http://%s/` string, .e.g, *http://%s/ead.server.api*.
   * Set `MAINTENANCE_MODE` to `false` to enable API calls.

 # Testing